As seen in:

 How to Put Uber Driving on a Resume

-- For each position remember to state your job title, the company name and the time you spent working there.
+- State your job title, the company name and the time you spent working there.

-- Action words help convey the message that you’re the right person for the job.
+- Use action words to convey the message that you’re the right person for the job.

-- If you can, use numbers to quantify accomplishments.
+- Use numbers to quantify accomplishments.
 It makes them that much more tangible.

 - Your achievements can include: optimizing vehicle position to reduce wait times, maintaining a clean vehicle, earning a high rating by providing exceptional customer service, handling financial reports, and the like.